 - Warhammer 40,000 has several Citadel Planets ("Fortress Worlds"): One of them is Cadia, which is located near the only stable passage to the Eye of Terror from which the Legions of Hell regularly emerge.
 Nearly three quarters of the population serve in the military, Child Soldiers are taught to use a gun before they learn to read, and is protected by its own fleet of spaceships.
 This being 40K, it still wasn't enough to prevent the invading forces of Chaos from currently having a stranglehold on it.

-In addition, each Space Marine chapter has a fortress monastery as its HQ.
-Each is basically a self-suficient city complete with living quarters, workshops, temples, spaceport etc.
+- Each Space Marine chapter has a "fortress monastery" as its HQ.
+Each is basically a self-sufficient city complete with living quarters, workshops, temples, spaceport etc.

 - The Elder Scrolls IV: Oblivion has plenty of walled cities but the Imperial City has the strongest defences, being the capital city.